 The BHODS request form is the most efficient way to request investigations on samples sent to the service.
-The laboratory can supply paper copies on request or download the request PDF.
+The laboratory can supply paper copies on request or use the editable PDF form attached:

 |Bristol Haemato-Oncology Diagnostic Sample Requirements|

 |Blood / Bone marrow||Morphology Immunophenotype||Peripheral blood slides x2

 Bone marrow slides x3

 |Cytogenetics / FISH||Peripheral blood 5ml in lithium heparin|